Rational Numbers

 Notice that we said b cannot be zero.
 It is because any number divided by 0 has no answer.

-Now, why are 2 and 0 examples of such numbers?
+Now, why are 2 and 0 rational numbers as well?

 It is because 2 and 0 can be written as